 Hans ran up the steps from the lawns where he’d been checking preparations in the gardens.
 ‘Using ornamental water features as a place where they can have a drink later tonight was a nice touch,’ he said.

 ‘Thank you, Hans.
 I will never forget the night we visited cousin Hubert and he put out dog-bowls, actual bloody dog-bowls, for us to drink out of.
 What an insult!
-I hope he thinks deeply about why he didn’t crack an invite to this party.’
+I hope he thinks long and hard about why he didn’t crack an invite to this party.’

 Hans laughed.
-‘I’ve got to go check that the sherry is being put out, the first guests should be arriving any moment now.
+‘I’ve got to check that the sherry is ready, the first guests should be arriving any moment now.
 You might want to make sure that daddy remembers to come out of his study to greet the guests, some of them are family, after all.’

 ‘I think I’ll give mother that job!’ said Olga with an evil grin.
 ‘He’s not too fond of me right now.
-While you’re inside, please check that all the silverware has been put away, it would be so unpleasant if any of our guests should burn themselves trying to admire some of the pieces.’
+While you’re inside, please check that all the silverware has been put away, it would be so unpleasant if any of our guests should burn themselves.’

 In the large marble-floored foyer a table had been decked with bouquets of flowers surrounded by sherry glasses.
 A white-gloved butler called Robert was making a few final preparations, picking minute specks of dust from the tablecloth and making sure there were no fingerprints on the crystal glasses and finely cut decanters.